 While a battle ensued between the sketchy landlord and The Red Cross fighting on my behalf, I was left numb, disassociated and homeless.
 There was no way I was jumping back into teaching yoga classes and counseling people as if everything was fine when it wasn’t.
 I needed time to heal myself.
 My best friend encouraged me to move in with her for a while.
 She was an Army Nurse stationed away from her Marine husband.
 She had a spare room for me and would appreciate my company.
 Heart racing and intuition guiding, I took a huge leap of faith, just as I had when I moved across country from New York to Los Angeles.
 This time I traveled to Fayetteville, North Carolina, home of Fort Bragg, the largest military post in the world.
 I devoted myself to healing the symptoms of PTSD that interrupted the peaceful life I had worked hard to create.
 Inspired by the holistic techniques that helped me, I eagerly got back to work developing the first therapeutic yoga program for the United States Army’s active duty wounded soldiers at Fort Bragg.
 The program, supported by the Warrior Transition Battalion and Womack Hospital, helped active duty soldiers manage stress and pain from deployments, illness, PTSD and intensive military training.
 I was promoted to the military’s Exercise Specialist, and met my soldier husband, proving to me once again that there is a reason for everything.

-HERE’S WHY I WANT TO BE YOUR COACH
+HERE’S WHY I BECAME A COACH

 I keep it real because I’ve been through some real hardships.